 When you leave Vietnam, you just need to show your passport at the immigration stations before heading to security checkpoint.
 If you stay longer than allowed in the visa, you may face some fines, so make sure you note down the date.

-12. Can I extend my visa if I want to stay longer after expiry date?
+12. Can I extend my Vietnam visa if I want to stay longer after expiry date?
 How do I extend my visa in Vietnam and how much it costs?

 13. Do I need a transit visa if I have a connecting flight?

 You do not need a transit visa in Vietnam if you do not cross passport control when catching connecting flights.

 Note, however, international airports such as Hanoi and Da Nang are rather small and not the best places for a light-sleeper.
 Therefore if you have an overnight transit, you might want to exit the airport and stay at a nearby hotel.
 In those cases, you will need a normal single entry visa.

 14. What if I change my flight and arrive at another airport in Vietnam?